 There are additional considerations for telemedicine that will likely require new resources and knowledge.
 This includes the best ways to engage caregivers (such as family and friends, as well as case management or in-home support services) who may be integral for telemedicine uptake for certain patients.
 If patients want to involve others in assisting them with either the technical or the medical components of telemedicine visits, then more proactive caregiver engagement may be needed to expand telemedicine access.

 - AARP: Using Telehealth to Improve Home-Based Care for Older Adults and Family Caregivers — This PDF white paper outlines the critical issues involved in supporting caregivers of older adults in telemedicine implementation.

 Upholding Patient Trust

 Building Trust During the Encounter.
 Considerations for patient trust must be woven into all efforts to support telemedicine.
 Previous research has clearly documented patients’ desires to maintain in-person relationships with providers and continued patient concerns about privacy and security related to telemedicine.
 Developing communication around how telemedicine will be used in conjunction with in-person care and as a way to increase support and connection for patients — as opposed to substitute or replace routine care — will be critical to any program.
 This is particularly important when caring for patient populations who experience justified mistrust of medical institutions and fears of surveillance because of historical and present abuses.
-As additional resources become available on engendering trust among specific communities, we will add them here.

 - Advisory Board: Tips to Improve Your “Webside Manner” — This website has an infographic on how to ensure telemedicine care remains patient-centered.
 Tips include ensuring a clear, well-lit screen view and presenting in the professional attire that works best for you.
 A visual ID badge may be reassuring especially for a new patient visit.
 Just as in in-person visits, refrain from eating or multitasking and maintain eye contact.